underhilllabs/underhilllabs.github.com/_posts/2012-05-22-drush-delete-comment.md

 drush sql-dump --result-file=/path/to/dump-file.sql
 ```

-You could also dump just backup the comment table.
+You could also dump just the comment table.
 (The '~' says to save it
 in your home directory.)

 ```